-- 1. Supplier Agreement Renewal Process - A. Within 15 days of the "Renewal Prompt Date" the contract manager will complete a Contract Renewal Assessment Form (see attached sample) and submit to their supervisor a recommendation of whether or not to renew.
+A. Within 15 days of the "Renewal Prompt Date" the contract manager will review the agreement to determine if renewal by formal amendment is required, complete a Contract Renewal Assessment Form (see attached sample) and submit to their supervisor a recommendation of whether or not to renew.
 The "Renewal Prompt Date" is to be established by the contract manager when the executed agreement is first loaded into the contract repository, but at no time will the "Renewal Prompt Date" be less than 12 months prior to the agreement's base period expiration date.
 If a determination to renew is appropriate, the contract manager's recommendation may also include suggested changes/enhancements to the existing agreement.